quazzz/mvc-snake/README.md

 # mvc-snake

-MVC (model, view controller) based casual snake game built on PyGame library.
+A snake game built on top of PyGame library using MVC (model, view and controller) architecure, using OOP.
+Main classes are: Snake, Food, gameView and gameController.

+TL;DR
+OOP snake game with MVC architecture